lifeeka/koa-shell/README.md

 ## Koa Skeleton
-Structured Sample skeleton application for Koa with flow types and eslint.
+Structured Sample skeleton application for Koa with flow types and eslint for API developments.

 ### Installation